jax-ml/jax-ai-stack/docs/digits_vae.md

 +++ {"id": "KjF0ys3c30w8"}

-This is likely the source of our issue: we forgot to normalize the input images to the range ``(0, 1)``!
+This is likely the source of the issue: we forgot to normalize the input images to the range ``(0, 1)``!

 +++ {"id": "jkFIqZaTXRc5"}

-Let's fix this by binarizing our inputs, and then run the training loop again (redefining our loss function to remove the debug statements):
+Let's fix this by binarizing the inputs, and then run the training loop again (redefining the loss function to remove the debug statements):

 ```{code-cell}
 :id: 9Og1-tIw4BNu